MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 > [!NOTE]
 > Supported version for **C#:** v 5.0.
 For **VB.NET**: v 11.0

+## Natural language to code powered by Copilot (preview)
+Natural language to code is a new Copilot capability added in Power Automate for desktop.
+It lets you quickly generate code used in the scripting actions by describing it.
+This feature is available in the following scripting actions:
+- **Run PowerShell**
+- **Run VBScript**
+- **Run DOS command**
+- **Run Python** and
+- **Run JavaScript**

+### Generating code using natural language

+To generate code in one of the

+## Working with variables in scripting actions

 To declare variables in scripting actions and return results in Power Automate, use the following commands:

 - To declare new variables in PowerShell scripts, use the **$** notation.
 To return values from [Run PowerShell script](#runpowershellscript) actions to Power Automate, use the **Write-Output** command.